-Acting Executive Director, Content Development - Anna Raunik
+Executive Director, Content and Client Services - Anna Raunik

-Public Library Partnerships provides support for Local Government and communities to deliver library services in more than 320 library and Indigenous Knowledge Centre (IKC) service points in Queensland.
+The Public Library and Engagement Portfolio provides support for Local Government and communities to deliver library services in more than 320 library and Indigenous Knowledge Centre (IKC) service points in Queensland.
 To contribute to build fair, socially cohesive, information rich, economically strong, literate and culturally vibrant communities, State Library provides grant funding, regional programming, training, digital services and facilitates innovation in library practice.

 Executive Director, Corporate Governance and Operations - Rita McLucas

 Corporate Governance and Operations supports the State Library's activities via the provision of proactive and innovative advice, financial, facilities and human resource services, ICT services, as well as governance, planning and general administration.

 Additionally, Corporate Governance and Operations provides the operational link to Corporate Administration Agency and Internal Audit.